intersel/Blapy/README.md

 So, it may help you to transform your "normal" web site in a web application without the hassle of changing the way you develop websites.

 Blapy is json compliant too and eases the integration of ajax/rest API with templating and routing services very simple to use...
-Blapy will be the "V-iew" in the MVC approach...
+Blapy will be the "V-iew" in an MVC application approach...

 The best of all is that your web application will be fully SEO compliant as Blapy uses normal URLs to do the routing and your server html rendering output to update your application blocks!